ansible/dci-partner-ansible/docs/overview.md

 ## Overview

 Distributed Continuous Integration (*DCI*) testing is a system for vendors who maintain Ansible Network modules to host test equipment (switches, routers, etc.) for their modules in their own testing environments while providing an API and web interface for sharing the results of those tests with the Ansible maintainers.
-Network partners already have the necessary expertise and hardware/firmware matrix in house to be able to ensure compatibility with Ansible.This allows network vendors to ensure that their modules are correctly tested by giving them the ability to contribute comprehensive integration testing and test results.
+Network partners already have the necessary expertise and hardware/firmware matrix in house to be able to ensure compatibility with Ansible.
+This allows network vendors to ensure that their modules are correctly tested by giving them the ability to contribute comprehensive integration testing and test results.

 ## Architecture